Geodesic planes in a geometrically finite end and the halo of a measured lamination: Introduction

 \paragraph{Four-punctured spheres} Similar results also hold for a four-punctured sphere, on which a measured lamination is again determined up to scale by its slope.
 As a matter of fact, the map $z\mapsto -z$ descends to an involution $\iota$ on a flat torus $\mathbb{T}_\tau$, and the quotient gives a sphere with four singular points.
 A lamination of slope $\theta$ on $\mathbb{T}_\tau$ then descends to a lamination of slope $\theta$ on the quotient.
 Essentially the same constructions in the proof of Theorem~\ref{thm:sewa} then give the analogous result for four-punctured spheres.

 \paragraph{Higher genus} The results stated above remain valid for any one-holed torus or four-holed sphere.
 Any compact surface of genus $g\ge2$ contains a one-holed torus (or a four-holed sphere) as a subsurface.
-By considering any well-approximated measured lamination supported on this one-holed torus (and note that again by \cite[Th\'eor\`eme 1]{bonahon2004laminations}, such a lamination is realizable as a bending lamination of some quasifuchsian manifold), we immediately have \begin{cor} For any $g\ge2$, there exists a quasifuchsian manifold $M$ homotopic to a surface of genus $g$ that contains uncountably many exotic roofs in one of its ends. \end{cor} As a matter of fact, any compact surface can be cut along simple closed curves into a union of one-holed tori and four-holed spheres.
+By considering any well-approximated measured lamination supported on this one-holed torus (and note that again by \cite[Th\'eor\`eme 1]{bonahon2004laminations}, such a lamination is realizable as a bending lamination of some quasifuchsian manifold), we immediately have \begin{cor} For any $g\ge2$, there exist uncountably many quasifuchsian manifolds homotopic to a surface of genus $g$ containing uncountably many exotic roofs in one end. \end{cor} As a matter of fact, any compact surface can be cut along simple closed curves into a union of one-holed tori and four-holed spheres.
 Each of these contains a well-approximated lamination.
 Moreover, with a different decomposition into tori and spheres and choices of well-approximated laminations, we can obtain two measured laminations that fill the surface (see Figure~\ref{fig:decomp}).
 By \cite[Th\'eor\`eme 1]{bonahon2004laminations} again, we have a quasifuchsian manifold that contains exotic roofs in both ends.
 Consequently, for such a quasifuchsian manifold, the closure of any support or asymptotic plane consists of all support and asymptotic planes in the same end.

 We want to stress here that while we are able to give examples of quasifuchsian manifolds with exotic roofs in every genus, it remains unknown whether there is an example of non-atomic bending lamination without any exotic roof.